crazy-man/yad2Wizard/README.md

-# yad2Wizard v0.0.1
+# yad2Wizard v0.0.2

 yad2Wizard is an open source application for popping up ads on popular Israeli website yad2 for free.

 Currently application consists of:
- * pop_up.py - performs pop up of ads
+ * pop_up.py - command line standalone that performs pop up of ads
  * yad2Wizard.py - GUI window written using PyQT5, which also handles scheduling.

 Currently it is only tested on Windows 10.